Skip to main content

 The Michigan Historical Commission and the Michigan History Center sponsor two awards for individuals who have helped Michiganders develop the shared understanding of our state’s past that is vital to our creation of a shared vision for Michigan’s future:

-• The MAAK Award honors four individuals - Governor William Milliken, Commissioner Elizabeth Adams, Secretary of State Richard Austin and Attorney General Frank Kelley - who contributed to the preservation and understanding of Michigan’s history over their lifetimes of service.
-One award is given annually to an individual who has shown exceptional leadership and vision in support of the state’s historic resources, programs and institutions.
-Fill out The MAAK Award nomination form (fillable PDF).
+• The MAAK Award honors one individual for a lifetime of service to the preservation, understanding or promotion of Michigan's history.
+The award honors four individuals - Governor William Milliken, Commissioner Elizabeth Adams, Secretary of State Richard Austion and Attorney General Frank Kelley - who contributed to the preservation and understanding of Michigan's history over their lifetimes of service.

 Frequently Asked Questions